 5. “He Stopped Loving Her Today” by George Jones (1980)

 Country music is known for its sad songs, and this George Jones hit is one of the saddest of all.
-It tells a story of a man who loves the woman who left him until the day he dies.
+It tells a story of a man who loves the woman who left him until the day he died.

 6. “Black” by Pearl Jam (1991)

 This sad song is one of the easier ones to play on the list.
-You just need E, A, C, Em, and D. This video shows you all the chords you’ll need, and you can sing along, too!
+You just need E, A, C, Em, and D. This video (above right) shows you all the chords you’ll need, and you can sing along, too!

 7. “The River” by Bruce Springsteen (1980)